Family, Tampa community desperate to find missing mother of two

 "I'm really worried about her," Vikas Awasthi said.

-The family of Anu said she had been suffering from depression after the loss of her father earlier this past summer.
+The family of Anu said she had been living with depression after the loss of her father earlier this past summer.

 Vikas Awasthi said she had forgotten her cell phone at home while the two were in a hurry to get to her appointment on time.
 However, she has her credit cards with her.
 The family has been monitoring any activity that could indicate where she may be.